Departments

 Add a New Department

-- Navigate to Departments > Add New
+- Navigate to Organization > Departments and click Add New

 - Fill in the department details